adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module11.md

     ![all intended activites ran successfully or errors were caught](../images/module11/debugwithallcaughterrors.png)

+    > **Note**
-    > :exclaimation: This behavior is by design.
+    > This behavior is by design.
 All activities on the success path either ran successfully or had their errors handled by the on failure conditional path.

-    <div style="background-color: rgb(255, 199, 206); border-radius: 2px; padding: 0.05rem 0.2rem;">This behavior is by design.
-All activities on the success path either ran successfully or had their errors handled by the on failure conditional path.</div>

 1. Right-click over the `Upon Success` activity and select **Copy**.